Everybody wants their real estate blogging to bring traffic to their site, great rankings and high conversions.

 Remember, you aren't the only one learning how to do this:

-In this inman news article, you'll find that real estate as an industry has the lowest engagement rate online of any industry category.
-Agents post more frequently, with less results than literally any other online marketer.
+In this Inman news article, you'll find that real estate as an industry has the lowest engagement rate online of any industry category.
+Agents post more frequently, with fewer results than literally any other online marketer.